UVicOptics/The-Big-FFW/README.md

 * Peak Finder: Finds peaks in the plot generated from the Slice function.

 * FWHM, Diameter, FRD Finder: Determines the diameter of the circle (in pixels), fits a spline polynomial to the distribution of the light (gaussian), calculates the Full Width Half Maximum (FWHM) of the distirbution.
-The Focal Ratio Degradation (FRD) is calculated as ratio of the diameter and 1/e^2 of the ring.
+The Focal Ratio Degradation (FRD) is calculated as the ratio of the 1/e^2 and diameter of the ring (see figure below).

 * Calibrate - FWHM, Radius, FRD Finder: Rotates the image several times with random angles and determines FWHM, Diameter and FRD Finder of the system (this time with standard deviation from several measurments).